vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

 An alternative navigation path is provided by the `Who's Who` screen.
-This view puts the photographer first, thus allowing you to find a photographer directly and then see which club (or clubs) the photographer is associated with:
+This screen puts the photographer first, thus allowing you to find a photographer even if you don't know the name of the club (or clubs) the photographer is associated with:

 * photographer __Bill__
   * photo club _Clickers_ (hosted on `www.PhotoClubclickers.com`)